LemoneJamTart/engineeredcompatibility/README.md

 ### 1.20.1 Additional Supported Mods:
+ - Aether:
+     - Adds Skyroot woodset to the Sawmill
+     - Adds Ambrosium Shard and Zanite Gemstone to the Crusher
+     - Adds Blue Berry to the Fementer
  - Blue Skies:
      - Adds Bluebright, Starlit, Frostbright, Comet, Lunar, Maple, Dusk, and Crystallized woodsets to the Sawmill
      - Adds Midnight and Crystal sandstone crushing to the Crusher